Looking for the best hotels in Tulum?

 The coastal town is divided into three main areas—the beach zone, Tulum Pueblo, and the jungle—each with their own atmosphere and accommodation options.

 With over a decade of experience traveling through Mexico’s Yucatan region and calling Tulum my second home, I’m delighted to provide first-hand recommendations to help you find the ideal Tulum accommodation.

 Follow this guide on the best places to stay in Tulum and you’ll be set up in the perfect spot for your vacation, whether you’re looking for beachfront luxury, eco-chic digs, budget dorms, or family-friendly hotels.

-Where To Stay in Tulum: Best Hotels & Resorts, How to Choose Where to Stay, and More
+Where To Stay in Tulum: My Favorite Areas, Hotels and Resorts, How to Choose Where to Stay, and More

 Quick Guide: My top picks on where to stay in Tulum

 Tulum has grown at a fast pace in recent years which has seen new districts emerge around the town.
 Here’s a quick guide to help you find the best spots in the different parts of Tulum:

 📍Best Cheap Spot in Tulum: WishTulum (3-star hotel, Tulum Pueblo) $